mbafadeyi/Weblog/README.md

 4.	python manage.py runserver

 ### Status
-While I have completed and deployed this project (), I intend to build it into a robust app by adding more features in the coming days.
+While I have completed this project, I intend to build it into a robust app by adding more features in the coming days.